DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2023-02-01-bulk-awarding-of-teaching-status.md

 Providers need to enter the date when a trainee met the teaching standards into the final column of the spreadsheet.

 In the initial version of the design, we told users to leave the column blank if they did not want to recommend a trainee.
 We assumed that we would also accept the spreadsheet if they deleted rows instead.
-We found in research that users tended to prefer deleting rows instead - so our guidance now suggests that.
+We found in research that users tended to prefer deleting rows instead, so our guidance now suggests that.

-### Upload the CSV file and fix any errors
+### Upload the spreadsheet and fix any errors

 When the provider has added dates for all trainees they want to recommend, they’ll upload the spreadsheet to Register.